snehabidvi/Interactive_standard_calibration_curve_shiny_in_R/README.md

     A data frame, to add multiple columns from a single expression

-## Plotting standard callibration curve
+## Plotting standard calibration curve

 ggplot() function initializes a ggplot object.
 It can be used to declare the input data frame for a graphic and to specify the set of plot aesthetics intended to be common throughout all subsequent layers unless specifically overridden.